-5 Steps To Background Check a Therapist (With Red Flags to Avoid)
+5 Steps To Background Check a Therapist (Plus Red Flags to Look For)

 Finding a therapist who’s the right match is a lot like dating.
 It takes going out on a few dates to learn that someone isn’t quite a match for you.
 But there are people you know aren’t worth your time as soon as you meet them or read their online dating profile, especially after you’ve dated enough people.
 Over time, you learn how to spot red flags and avoid the toxic people you ended up with when you were younger.